Genital herpes is a sexually transmitted infection (STI). It is caused by the herpes simplex virus (HSV).

 Genital HSV-2 infections are more common in women than men.

 Many people with genital herpes never have sores.
 Or they have very mild symptoms that go unnoticed or are mistaken for insect bites or another skin condition.

 If signs and symptoms do occur during the first outbreak, they can be severe.
 This first outbreak usually happens within 2 days to 2 weeks of being infected.

 General symptoms may include:

-Genital symptoms include the appearance of small, painful blisters filled with clear or straw-colored fluid.
+Genital symptoms include small, painful blisters filled with clear or straw-colored fluid.
 They are usually found: